Ashish-gautam-18/bank-project/README.md

 ## 💻 Setup and Installation (How to Run on Local System)

 ### 1. Database Setup
-1. Create a new database in your MySQL server.
+1. Create a new database in your MySQL server or workbench.
 2. -- Bank Project Database Schema

    -- Run this query in your MySQL Server before starting the Spring Boot application